-Students who wish to see their counselor should e-mail his or her counselor.
-The counselor will then send a guidance pass to the student on the appropriate date.
-Presentation of this pass to your teacher will excuse the student to come to the Guidance office for the appointment.
-Appointments should be made during the student's R&R block or lunch block and should not infringe upon class time.
+Students who wish to see their counselor in person should email their counselor.
+The counselor will then send an email confirmation of this appointment.
+Appointments should be made during the student's R&R, study, S-block, free block, or lunch block, and should not infringe upon class time.
+Students are also encouraged to email their counselor to set up virtual appointments during remote days.